CHT2110/Data-cleaning---Billy-booking/README.md

 # Problem statement

-At my job I work with text files from 7 different sales channels that I clean manually in Exccel for analysis.
+At my job I work with text files from 7 different sales channels that I clean manually in Excel for analysis.
 This is very time consuming and can take up to 30-40 minutes.
 In addition, some of the various sales channels add or remove collumns which mess up the pre-made formulas in my spredsheets when I import the data to Excel.

 # Description